chinese flag

 China Travel Information

-The official language of China is Mandarin Chinese, and currency is the renminbi yuan.
-For more information about visiting China, visit site at China's Official Gateway to news and information.
+The official language of China is Mandarin Chinese, and its currency is the renminbi yuan.
+For more information about visiting China, visit China's Official Gateway website.

 China Tourism